 The Dakine Gearhart Jacket answers the question: Is it possible to have a jacket that’s bomber waterproof AND stretchy?
 I’ve had plenty of GORE-TEX jackets that felt like plastic bottles wrapped over my shoulders.
 And softshells are great but on a heavy precip day, they get soaked quicker than a fat dude on Ninja Warrior.
 Dakine’s Gearhart marries flexy GORE-TEX with all the zips you want and that snowboarder steez you need.

-Dakine Gearhart Jacket Review
+Dakine Gearhart GORE-TEX Jacket

 The three-layer GORE-TEX construction the Dakine Gearhart Jacket has kept me dry in this early season wintry mix up here in the coastal Tetons.
 But it feels stretchier than my other GORE-TEX shells, delivering sleeper flexibility while still keeping me dry.
 Maybe it’s Dakine’s Gore C-Knit Backer which makes the inside soft and comfy, or the fully taped seams that keep out the devils.
 Whatever the tech, Dakine has nailed the perfect shell jacket for waterproof performance, keeping you dry without inhibiting performance.